What do you want the communications activity to achieve? How does it link to our overall strategy and plans?

-It is important to set these goals at the start of your campaign, and get agreement from other members in your organisation, so that everyone starts on the same page.
+It is important to set these objectives at the start of your campaign, and get agreement from other members in your organisation, so that everyone starts on the same page.
 This can then be referred to later down the line should people need any clarity of what the whole point of the campaign was in the first place.

 Who are you trying to engage, persuade or influence?
 And why?

 Having a clear idea of who your audiences at the start of campaign is key to its success.
 Once this has been agreed, material and messaging can then be tailored to fit the target audience.